EXCLUSIVE-EU to ask China at UN to push Russia towards 'just peace' in Ukraine

 Ukrainian President Volodymyr Zelenskiy is also expected to attend the council meeting.

-China has abstained from votes by the 193-member U.N.
-General Assembly that overwhelmingly demanded that Moscow withdraw its troops from Ukraine and stop fighting.
-Russia invaded its neighbour in February 2022.
+China has abstained from votes by the 193-member General Assembly that overwhelmingly demanded Moscow withdraw its troops from Ukraine and stop fighting.
+Russia invaded its neighbor in February 2022.

 China's abstentions appeared to reflect a bid to stay on the diplomatic fence over the war in Ukraine.
 Beijing has said the sovereignty and territorial integrity of all countries must be respected, but - in a nod to Russia's unease about NATO - believes all security concerns should be addressed.